-6.1 Officers will need to ensure they have the relevant budget approved and available prior to embarking upon a procurement process.
-This approval will be from the Budget Holder, in accordance with budget authorisation limits (as outlined in the

-Financial Procedure Rules).
+- 6.1 Officers will need to ensure they have the relevant budget approved and available prior to embarking upon a procurement process.
+This approval will be from the Budget Holder, in accordance with budget authorisation limits (as outlined in the Financial Procedure Rules).
 Please see 2.9.1 for further information.
-Officers also need to speak to their manager about any further approvals required outside of these Rules.

-- 6.2 Council Officers may decide it is appropriate to reserve contracts for services reserve contracts for services at this value to the local area (county) or SME's/voluntary sector.
-Please refer to the appropriate guidance in this document (and consult Welland Procurement) before any reservations are made. - 6.3 Where the contract has a total value below £10,000, Officers are required to seek at least one written quotation (email is acceptable).
-Value for money remains a primary objective and so Officers may decide to seek more than one quotation to ensure that objective is achieved. - 6.4 Quotations can be submitted via email, preferably in PDF format to prevent tampering or accusations thereof; the onus will be on the bidder to make this decision.
-Quotations are not to be "opened" prior to the deadline for return if one is given (not applicable if only one quote is being sought). - 6.5 The quotation(s) must be received before any order is processed and must include the following information: - a) A description of the goods, services or works to be supplied; - b) When and where they will be supplied; - c) The total value of the requirement; and - d) Payment terms. - 6.6 Approval to award at this value will be in writing from the budget holder.
-The Contract or Purchase Order must be approved/signed by the relevant Budget Manager in accordance with budget authorisation limits (as outlined in the Financial Procedure Rules) via the Council's Corporate Financial System (electronic Purchase Order).
+Officers also need to speak to their Manager about any further approvals required outside of these Rules, as well as whether or not approval to procure is required. - Where the contract has a total value below £10,000, Officers are required to seek at least one written quotation.
+Value for money remains a primary objective and so Officers may decide to seek more than one quotation to ensure that objective is achieved. - 6.3 Quotations can be submitted via email, preferably in PDF format to prevent tampering or accusations thereof; the onus will be on the bidder to make this decision.
+Quotations are not to be "opened" prior to the deadline for return, if one is given (not applicable if only one quote is being sought). - 6.4 The quotation(s) must be received before any order is processed and must include the following information: - a) A description of the goods, services or works to be supplied; - b) When and where they will be supplied; - c) The total value of the requirement; and - d) Payment terms.